saikyun/vajer/thought - more lispy questionmark.md

 Started to refactor from `CEntry` and `EnvKV` (the latter is now `TypeKV`) to `VajerEnv`.
 Just got to continue hitting M-T (which runs `make test`) and fix compilation errors.

+---

+Stuff works! `test/test_eval.h` is the beginning of eval'ing multiple forms. :) Just need to keep at it.

+Test more forms.